suvadip123/Placement_self_project_one/README.md

 # Placement_self_project_one
-This is my  first self project for placement
+This is my  first self project for placement.
+Author-Suvadip Maiti